Help protect the environment and earn grant funds for your neighborhood.

 So, what is a "Green Your Routine Volunteer” right now?

-GYR Volunteers are homeowners’ association (HOA) members that earn grant funds for their associations.
-They work directly with the City Recycling Program Coordinator to promote waste reduction and recycling at home, school, work and play, and they earn points for other sustainability volunteerism as well.
+GYR Volunteers are association members that earn grant funds for their associations.
+They work directly with the Green Your Routine Coordinator to promote sustainability in our community, and they earn points in doing so.

-Neighborhood associations may appoint one resident or a group of residents to represent the neighborhood to earn dollars for the HOA under the SIG.
+Associations may appoint one resident or a group of residents to represent the association and earn dollars under the SIG.